 That’s hardly unreliable, in fact, it’s more than a lot of people are paid in total.
 Add in commissions and you’re earning hundreds of thousands if you find the right company and industry.
 What industry?
 Check out the next two sections.

-High pay isn’t the only benefit to a job in sales…
+High pay isn’t the only benefit of a job in sales.
+Other perks include:

 I’ve mentioned some of the benefits of working in sales above, and I’ll share even more coming up.
 But this wouldn’t be a good article on what you should know about sales jobs if it didn’t include the downsides, too.

 So let’s talk about some of the negative aspects of sales jobs now.
 Here’s what to know about sales that isn’t so great…